jp-x-g/PressPass/README.md

 ## Individual newspages and clippings

-This is the simplest feature of the program, but in my opinion, it is the best and most useful.
+This is the simplest feature of the program to use, but in my opinion, it is the best and most useful.
 While it's possible to generate citations from the search page, these are worse: they don't have specific clipping links, and they don't have article titles (since this information is impossible to get without going to the newspage).
 Using PressPass to generate clipping citations allows you to fix both of these problems with virtually no effort.
 All you do is generate a clipping.
 If you type out the headline as the name of the clipping, this is a lot easier, but it works either way (you just have to manually type the headline into the citation).

 Then you click "**copy**" from the social media sharing popup (if you've disabled this, you have to re-enable it).
 This will automatically copy the formatted citation.